paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_03_weighted.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 36-59
+GENERATED FROM PYTHON SOURCE LINES 39-65

-By default, different edge weights are represented by different colors.
-The default colormap is :code:`'RdGy'` but any diverging matplotlib colormap can be used:
+By default, if the graph appears to be weighted and the :code:`edge_color` parameter is left unspecified by the user, Netgraph represents different edge weights using different colors.
+The default colormap is :code:`'RdGy'`, but any diverging matplotlib colormap can be used:

 - :code:`'PiYG'`
 - :code:`'PRGn'`